 If you’re visiting in September, you’ll want to be part of Sacramento’s annual Farm-to-Fork Celebration, a two-week affair that gathers farmers and chefs to showcase the best in food and wine.
 To cap off the festival, celebrated chefs prepare an exclusive farm-to-fork meal at an iconic city landmark for hundreds of food-loving attendees.

 Think Dalai Lama meets Alice Waters.
-At Wildsoul Enchanting Gatherings, founder Ben Crosky calls attention to his favorite Bay Area locations with a health-and-wellness-focused trifecta: yoga, farm tours, and creative culinary experiences.
+At Wildsoul Enchanting Gatherings, founder Ben Crosky calls attention to his favourite Bay Area locations with a health and wellness focused trio: yoga, farm tours and creative culinary experiences.
 Through a series of on-site yoga classes followed by meals cooked from foods harvested from local farms, Crosky aims to “strengthen the ties between creator and consumer.”
-Sessions typically include a 90-minute outdoor yoga class, an hour-long farm tour, and a multicourse meal using ingredients sourced from neighboring farms.
-Learn about the history of apple orchards-turned-vineyards in Mendocino County's Anderson Valley, or sample the blue cheese from Cowgirl Creamery in Point Reyes Station, north of San Francisco.
-Choose from locally sourced breakfasts, wine-pairing dinners, and other events in evocative and inspiring surroundings.
+Sessions typically include a 90-minute outdoor yoga class, an hour long farm tour and a multi-course meal using ingredients sourced from neighbouring farms.
+Learn about the history of apple orchards turned vineyards in Sonoma County’s Anderson Valley or sample the blue cheese from Cowgirl Creamery in Point Reyes Station, north of San Francisco.
+Choose from locally sourced breakfasts, wine-pairing dinners and other events in evocative and inspiring surroundings.

-Chef Adam Navidi, a leader in Southern California’s sustainable food movement, had an interesting idea: Grow his own produce on a 25-acre farm in Brea, about 30 miles/48 kilometers southeast of Los Angeles, to bring fresh, local food to his catered events.
+Chef Adam Navidi, a leader in Southern California’s sustainable food movement, had an interesting idea: Grow his own produce on a 25-acre farm in Brea, about 30 miles south-east of Los Angeles, to bring fresh, local food to his catered events.
 And so began Future Foods Farms.
 Chef Navidi’s massive, all-organic aquaponic greenhouse is a symbiotic relationship of aquaculture (used to raise fish) and hydroponics (growing plants in water without soil).
-During Navidi’s weekly tours and tastings (6 p.m. and 7 p.m., Saturdays in September), guests are treated to drinks and hors d’oeuvres while touring the new-wave farm and learning about Navidi’s food philosophies.
-Family-style tables are arranged in the greenhouse amongst the crops, and the celebrated chef—who has cooked for the likes of Jack Nicholson and Andre Agassi—creates multi-course feasts based on what’s in season.
+During Navidi’s weekly tours and tastings (6pm and 7pm, Saturdays in September), guests are treated to drinks and hors d’oeuvres while touring the new-wave farm and learning about Navidi’s food philosophies.
+Communal tables are arranged in the greenhouse amongst the crops and the celebrated chef—who has cooked for the likes of Jack Nicholson and Andre Agassi—creates multi-course feasts based on what is in season.
 For an offsite alternative, check the farm’s website for dates for Chef Navidi’s pop-up restaurant, Oceans & Earth, on the farm grounds.

-Situated on a stretch of land in Hopland, close to Anderson Valley’s noteworthy wine country, sits the under-the-radar rural escape for citified urbanites called Campovida.
-The working farm and winery—with a 13-acre certified organic garden, four bee hives farm, two vineyards, and a hops barn—offers tours and retreats for those looking to unplug and get their hands dirty.
-Guests can work in the fields, tending to the more than thousands of herbs, vegetables, and flowers onsite, then enjoy chef-prepared farm-to-table dinners at a family-style communal table overlooking the ground’s trellised grapes, espalier apples, heritage roses, and pear orchards.
+Situated on a stretch of land in Hopland, close to Anderson Valley’s noteworthy wine country, sits the under-the-radar rural escape for sophisticated urbanites called Campovida.
+The working farm and winery, with a 13-acre certified organic garden, four bee hives farm, two vineyards and a hops barn, offers tours and retreats for those looking to unplug and get their hands dirty.
+Guests can work in the fields, tending to the more than thousands of herbs, vegetables and flowers on-site, then enjoy chef prepared farm to table dinners at a communal table overlooking the ground’s trellised grapes, espalier apples, roses and pear orchards.
 Some might call it the real-life garden of Eden.

 A second-generation farm built on the idea of producing the best tasting fruits and vegetables on the market, Capay Organic dates back to the early days of the organic foods movement.
-Over the years, the Capay family has introduced new crops and techniques, becoming next-gen pioneers in sustainable cultivation of varied crops, including cherry tomatoes, ambrosia melons, and even sweet-smelling sweet pea flowers.
-Farm tours and activities for the whole family are also a hallmark at Capay Organic.
-Hop on a tractor and listen to a farmhand talk about what’s in season.
+Over the years, the Capay family has introduced new crops and techniques, becoming next-generation pioneers in the sustainable cultivation of varied crops, including cherry tomatoes, ambrosia melons and even sweet-smelling sweet pea flowers.
+Farm tours and activities for the whole family are also a staple at Capay Organic.
+Hop on a tractor and listen to a farmhand talk about what is in season.
 Get your hands dirty and help harvest produce, then take it home with you.
-Spread out a picnic beneath a shady tree to soak in the view of cultivated fields, orchards, and golden hills in the distance.
+Spread out a picnic beneath a shady tree to soak in the view of cultivated fields, orchards and golden hills in the distance.
 At the farm, July means the annual tomato festival, and September brings Capay Crush, a harvest grape celebration.
 Check Capay’s calendar for seasonal farm dinners and sign up for “Meet the Farmer” dinners at such nearby Sacramento restaurants as Grange at the Citizen Hotel.

-The brainchild of San Francisco entrepreneur Iso Rabins, Forage SF was launched to support local food purveyors and artisans by helping monetize their businesses.
+The brainchild of San Francisco entrepreneur Iso Rabins, Forage SF was launched to support local food purveyors and artisans by helping monetise their businesses.
 The popularity of Forage’s underground markets led to the creation of Wild Kitchen, a roving underground supper club.
-Each meal highlights a different foraged ingredient from the local landscape, like mussels, moon snails, and edible mushrooms.
+Each meal highlights a different foraged ingredient from the local landscape, like mussels, moon snails and edible mushrooms.
 Eight-course dinners feed up to 100 guests at a large communal table.
-Whether at a houseboat in Sausalito or the rooftop deck of a hip loft in San Francisco’s SoMa (South of Market) neighborhood, the meals are meant to inspire conversation about food, community, and sustainability.
+Whether at a houseboat in Sausalito or the rooftop deck of a fashionable loft in San Francisco’s SoMa (South of Market) neighbourhood, the meals are meant to inspire conversation about food, community and sustainability.

-Forage SF also offers seasonal classes and guided walks, focusing on wild foods, medicinal plants, and edible flowers in the Bay Area.
-Classes are typically held in San Francisco’s Presidio and other urban parks, and are great whether you’re a novice or veteran forager.
+Forage SF also offers seasonal classes and guided walks, focusing on wild foods, medicinal plants and edible flowers in the Bay Area.
+Classes are typically held in San Francisco’s Presidio and other urban parks and are great whether you are a novice or veteran forager.

 The Marin Agricultural Land Trust, known to locals as MALT, provides unprecedented access to the farms and ranches of West Marin.
-Otherwise off limits to the public, these celebrated establishments, most of them situated in rolling coastal hills about an hour north of San Francisco, open their gates for occasional tours and tastings led by MALT members and educators.
-A day with MALT might mean a burrata cheese-making workshop with SF Milkmaid Louella Hill, an Italian Harvest dinner at Moore Ranch in Nicasio, moving cattle across the pastures at Stemple Creek, or a field-to-fork supper at Fresh Run Farms in Bolinas showcasing the culinary talents of chef Sarah Hodge from Cowgirl Creamery.
+Otherwise off limits to the public, these celebrated establishments, most of them situated in rolling coastal hills about an hour’s drive north of San Francisco, open their gates for occasional tours and tastings led by MALT members and educators.
+A day with MALT might mean a burrata cheese-making workshop with SF Milkmaid Louella Hill, an Italian Harvest dinner at Moore Ranch in Nicasio, moving cattle across the pastures at Stemple Creek or a field-to-fork supper at Fresh Run Farms in Bolinas showcasing the culinary talents of chef Sarah Hodge from Cowgirl Creamery.
 Some events, like sheep-shearing and nature-oriented experiences, can be great fun for families.
-Farm tours and food events sell out far in advance, but sign up for MALT’s e-newsletter, and you’ll be the first to know about these coveted gatherings.
+Farm tours and food events sell out far in advance but sign up for MALT’s e-newsletter and you will be the first to know about these coveted gatherings.

 Perfect for out-of-towners and locals alike, Harley Farms’ tours and field-to-fork dinners set the scene for country-style romance.
 A restored Victorian hayloft on farmland halfway between San Francisco and Santa Cruz transforms into a backyard restaurant awash in candlelight and brightened with freshly picked flowers.
 Chefs prepare a five-course seasonal meal with ingredients from the property, including some of the world's finest goat cheeses made with milk from the farm’s resident herd.
 Guests are invited to bring their own wine, beer, or other beverages.
 And while children are welcome to frolic on the farm with baby goats during the day, evenings are reserved for adults only.
 Perhaps a date night is in your near future?
 Just know you'll need to book well in advance, as these intimate events fill up fast, and up to a year in advance.
 Watch the farm's website closely for details, typically posted in November.

-Shining a light on the diverse crops and artisanal foods that come from the Sierra Foothills, Local Roots tours take you to vineyards, nut and fruit orchards, and groves of olive trees, all aiming to open your eyes—and your mouth—to the region’s bounty.
-You’ll discover a cornucopia of fresh fruit, produce, nuts, and wine produced in this Placer County region.
-As you drive from stop to stop (four or five per 4-hour tour) guides share local insights and stories, as well as plenty of samples.
-Chat with farmers and growers while you snack on fresh cheese or unpeel a just-picked Mandarin (one of Placer County’s signature crops).
+Shining a light on the diverse crops and artisan foods that come from the Sierra Foothills, Local Roots tours take you to vineyards, nut and fruit orchards and groves of olive trees, all aiming to open your eyes and your mouth to the region’s bounty.
+You will discover a cornucopia of fresh fruit, produce, nuts and wine produced in this Placer County region.
+As you drive from stop to stop (four or five per four-hour tour) guides share local insights and stories, as well as plenty of samples.
+Chat with farmers and growers while you snack on fresh cheese or peel a super fresh Mandarin, one of Placer County’s signature crops.
 Travel to different sites in a cushy “executive” bus, with time out for a gourmet lunch.
-Local Roots tours are offered weekends; check the website for various tours and when they are scheduled (season varies depending on crops).
+Local Roots tours are offered at weekends.
+Check the website for various tours and when they are scheduled (season varies depending on crops).